 construction details.
 The roof flashing ended well short of the stucco

-Now that we had found the source of the leak it was time to determine the
+Now that we had found the source of the leak, it was time to determine

-extent of the damage.
-We began by removing a section of stucco from under
+the extent of the damage.
+We began by removing a section of stucco from

-the lowest point of the upstairs bedroom.
-We chose this area because it
+under the lowest point of the upstairs bedroom.
+We chose this area because

-was the most likely place for the water to settle and would gives us a
+it was the most likely place for the water to settle and would give us

-very good snap shot of the extent of the damage.
+a very good snapshot of the extent of the damage.